marydlawyer/beneficiary-fhir-data/README.md

 make up
 ```

 This brings services up in the background and displays the logs from the `bfd` container.
-Once the logs show that that the system is started (this can take a minute or so depending on your machine) the logs can be exited with Ctrl+C.
+Once the logs show that that the system is started (this can take several minutes depending on your machine) the logs can be exited with Ctrl+C.

 Now the system can be interacted with.
 Here's an example of running tests for the `bfd-server` module.